atlas-engineer/nyxt/BUILD.rst

 2. In src/ exec: ``qmake module_webkit.pro``.
 This command will generate the makefile
 3. Exec ``make``.
 Compiled assets will appear in the parent directory
 4. Create symlinks between the webkit dylib files in the parent directory and /usr/local/lib
+5. To verify your install of the EQL webkit module run ``eql5 -qgui``

+   - Within the GUI's QT "Tab" the QWebView should render documentation

 Compiling NeXT
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~